-The TTPI Working Paper series is open access and aims to promote excellent tax and transfer research in Australia, the region and globally.
-The series aims to publish work in progress from all disciplines relevant to taxes and transfers.
+The TTPI Working Paper series is open access and aims to promote tax and transfer research in Australia and internationally.
+The series aims to publish work in progress from all disciplines relevant to tax and transfer policy.
 Work that has already been published in a refereed journal or similar publication is not eligible to be included in the series.

 Leech, C, April 2018, paper no. 6/2018.

 Agarwal, S, Chakraborty, L, April 2018, paper no. 5/2018.

 Ingles, D, Stewart, M, February 2018, paper no. 3/2018.

 Murphy, C, February 2018, paper no. 2/2018.